More about Cloud File Sharing

 1. Cloud File Share Availability

+The first of the file share service challenges we will look at pertains to availability.
 Shared file storage provides access to a vast number of users and it needs to be available on a constant basis.
 When using the major cloud offerings, configuring the file share’s availability is on the user.
 This requires complex manual configurations for supporting automatic failover and failback, especially when it comes to using NAS storage.
 Many enterprise file share-based workloads require strict SLAs of minimal downtime (RTO<60 seconds) and no data loss (RPO=0).
 In those cases, any loss of data or downtime will be too costly—in terms of lost revenue, reputation, customer churn, legal exposure, and more—to absorb.

 To meet the demands of both Linux/ Unix and Windows workloads, a file share solution should enable access with both NFS and SMB/ CIFS protocols and any of those protocols various versions or flavors.
 Using the major cloud providers, there isn’t a single, native solution that is able to provide this multi-protocol access.
 Configuring an in-house solution can also be prohibitively expensive and time consuming.